 I also work with individuals who need support, guidance, help with confidence and self-esteem, forgiveness, building their dreams, or fixing their marriage (when the other partner doesn’t want to come to therapy).
 I also help divorcees process the pain, confusion, anger, and grief of their marriage ending.
 I help blended families (families who have remarried, for whatsoever reason), to adjust to the new dynamics and expectations.
 I love supporting teens who find it hard to connect with their parents – where both parents and teens feel they keep missing each other and no one the wiser.
 I give them a safe place to vent, talk, and learn new ways of connecting with the family.

-For those of you who have decided the ‘property’ isn’t salvageable, and divorce is necessary, I’m here to help you make the transition as smooth as possible with your children.
-Helping them and you know what to expect and how to support each other during this time because at no point does your ex ever become your child’s ex.
+For those of you who have decided the ‘property isn’t salvageable, and divorce is necessary, I’m here to help you make the transition as smooth as possible with your children.
+Helping them and you know what to expect and how to support each other during this time because at no point does your ex ever become your child’s ex (unless there is abuse).
 And in the midst of a traumatic divorce, emotions are understandably high and messy, and it’s very hard to see clearly then.
 Clients often say it felt like they were drowning or referred to their divorce as a roller-coaster ride with massive ups and downs.
 With therapy, we can’t stop the ups and downs but we can be better prepared for them and make, what's often been described as a horrible roller coaster ride, shorter.

 I aim to support, strengthen, and salute our families.

-Full Couples Assessment (State of the 'house' (marriage) and history-taking), treatment plan (what now, how do we go forward) and intervention (rebuilding of the house, with me by your side to guide you)
+Full Couples Assessment (State of the 'house' (marriage) and history-taking), treatment plan (what now, how do we go forward), and intervention (rebuilding of the house, with me by your side to guide you)